stablekernel/aqueduct/source/docs/db/json_columns.md

 ## The Document Data Type

 JSON document columns are added to a database table by declaring a `Document` property in a `ManagedObject<T>`'s persistent type.
-A document column can contain either a JSON-encodable `Map` or `List`.
+In PostgreSQL, a `Document` column data type is `jsonb`.
+A document column can only contain JSON-encodable data.
+This data is typically a `Map` or `List` that contains only JSON-encodable data.
+The following `ManagedObject<T>` declaration will have a `contents` column of type `jsonb`.

 ```dart
 class Event extends ManagedObject<_Event> implements _Event {}